manasi18479/SLA_RP/README.md

 # SLA_RP
 repository for reference links of AR in healthcare
-# SEA Research Paper References – AR in Healthcare
+# SLA Research Paper References – AR in Healthcare

 ## Team Details
 **Team Code:** TY4-14A